-MOTUS is available in both online and app modes, and EUROSTAT is considering implementing this approach for the online version of the HETUS, while the UK Office of

-National Statistics are developing a version to trial as an online approach to time use diary surveys.
+MOTUS is available in both online and app modes, and EUROSTAT is considering implementing this approach for the online version of the HETUS, while the UK Office of National Statistics are developing a version to trial as an online approach to time use diary surveys.

-2. Diary-like Drag-and-drop approach (e.g. Drag-And-Drop Diary Instrument - DADDI).
-The Drag-and-drop approach is a direct development of the light diary format, designed specifically for online use.
+2. Light-diary-like click-and-drag approach (e.g. Click-and-Drag Diary Instrument - CADDI).
+The click-and-drag approach is a direct development of the light diary format, designed specifically for online use.
 The approach was developed by the CTUR and implemented, in collaboration with Trajectory Partnership, in a 9-country time diary survey designed to collect cross-country comparative information on the enjoyment of activities (Trajectory Partnership 2016).
-Respondents use a Drag-and-drop tool, initially dragging a pointer across a horizontal timeline bar (marked up in time-slots across the hours of the day) to create a record of the length of time they spent doing each main activity.
+Respondents use a click-and-drag tool, initially dragging a pointer across a horizontal timeline bar (marked up in time-slots across the hours of the day) to create a record of the length of time they spent doing each main activity.
 Activities are identified using drop-down menus and are shown on the timeline bar in different colours.
 The screen is filled in the same way with successive rows of information showing, for example: secondary activities; who the respondent was with at the time; where they were; and how they were feeling at the time, so that the total picture represents in visual form a day's worth of time use (see Figure 5).

 This alternative to the modular model is intuitive to complete, and may be less costly in terms of repetitiveness for respondents, avoiding the burden of having to enter each main activity timelog, followed by iterated lists of drop-down menus to complete the remaining diary fields for each main activity episode.
-In this sense the drag-and-drop approach is more similar to a paper-based diary, and also facilitates a data structure familiar from the analysis of sequential life-course data - in which a change in any one of the fields identifies a new 'episode' (i.e. a point in time at which the situation changes - the location, perhaps, or who the respondent is with at the time), permitting more flexibility in analysis.
+In this sense the click-and-drag approach is more similar to a light paper-based diary, and also facilitates a data structure familiar from the analysis of sequential life-course data - in which a change in any one of the fields identifies a new 'episode' (i.e. a point in time at which the situation changes - the location, perhaps, or who the respondent is with at the time), permitting more flexibility in analysis.
 The substantive implications of these two approaches to data structure are illustrated in the final section of this article.

-We describe the DADDI in more detail in a later section of the article, and a video demonstrating its completion is included as a MP4 file in the supplementary materials.
+We describe the CADDI in more detail in a later section of the article, and a video demonstrating its completion is included as a MP4 file in the supplementary materials.
 We are currently in the process of designing a matching app-based instrument to accompany the online version.

 Figure 5.
-Completed diary example, Drag-and-drop Diary Instrument (DADDI - see final section of paper for full description)
+Completed diary example, Click-and-Drag Diary Instrument (CADDI - see final section of paper for full description)